IRCVLab/ircvlab.github.io/_pages/team/yongjae-cho.md

 permalink: /team/yongjae-cho
 ---

-Yongjae Cho is a intern at the IRCV lab with interest in various computer vision tasks.
+Yongjae Cho is a intern at the IRCV lab with interest in sensor fusion, carla, etc..

 #### Education